 Now imagine you’d never even seen grass before.
 That’s what it’s like to be a baby.
 The only reason not all babies react this way is that different babies process sensory experiences in different ways.
 This is also why older children affected by sensory processing issues often avoid grass.

 But the trippiness of grass is not the sole reason a baby might be inclined to keep off the lawn.
 According to a 2014 scientific study, babies may be wary of vegetation in general.
-The Yale study, published in the journal Cognition, looked at babies’ responses to a variety of objects, including everyday vegetation.
+A Yale study looked at babies’ responses to a variety of objects, including everyday vegetation.
 Researchers found that when babies were presented with plants, they took a lot longer to decide to touch them when compared to other objects.
 What’s more, this plant hesitancy occurred in babies as young as 8-months-old.